Kmeakin/walrus-report/src/30-implementation.md

 the left-hand side of the constraint is a type-variable, we add $\tau_0 = ()
 \to \tau_1$ to the substitution, and replace all occurences of
 $\tau_0$ in the remaining constraints by $() \to \tau_1$ (there are none, so the constraint set remains unchanged).
-TODO: repeat this to conclusion in the appendix?
+Repeating this for all the constraints in the set eventually gives this substitution: TODO.

 The Walrus type-checker conceptually performs the same steps, however it interleaves **step 2** and **step 3** by performing unification on demand.
 This